ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 This Intent describes what an application prefers regarding monetary costs, e.g., whether it considers it acceptable to utilize limited data volume.
 It provides hints to the transport system on how to handle trade-offs between cost and performance or reliability.
-This Intent can also apply to individual Content.
+This Intent can also apply to an individual Messages.

 No Expense:
 : Avoid transports associated with monetary cost